5 Common Mistakes That May Be Interrupting Your Workflow

 1. Plan, and then plan some more

 Planning your workflow spares you from redundancy.
 You’ll need to know what the workflow system does, and why it’s going to be used in the first place.
-Diagrams are useful for this step.
+We use Diagrams as they are useful for this step.
 Visual representations help you understand whether or not this workflow will help you progress or add more unnecessary tasks to your day!

 2. Emphasize effective communication